Canon 200D vs Nikon D4S

 Body comparison: Canon 200D vs Nikon D4S

 An illustration of the physical size and weight of the Canon 200D and the Nikon D4S is provided in the side-by-side display below.
 The two cameras are presented according to their relative size.
 Three consecutive perspectives from the front, the top, and the back are available.
 All size dimensions are rounded to the nearest millimeter.
-You can also use the toggle button to switch to a percentage comparison if you prefer that the measures are being expressed in relative terms (in this case, the camera on the left – the 200D – represents the basis or 100 percent across all the size and weight measures).

 If the front view area (width x height) of the cameras is taken as an aggregate measure of their size, the Nikon D4S is considerably larger (121 percent) than the Canon 200D.
 Moreover, the D4S is substantially heavier (198 percent) than the 200D.
 It is noteworthy in this context that the D4S is splash and dust-proof, while the 200D does not feature any corresponding weather-sealing.